Frequently Asked Electrical Questions

 Q: What’s the big deal with LED lights?

-A: LED or light-emitting diode is a semiconductor within the light that allows it to function better.
-LEDs are a huge jump in quality from traditional lights and even from Compact Fluorescent bulbs.
+A: LED or light-emitting diode use semiconductors and electroluminescence to create light.
+This process allows it to function better than standard incandescent and CFL bulbs.
+LEDs are a huge jump in quality from traditional lights and even from compact fluorescent bulbs.
 The features of LEDs include: much lower energy consumption, longer lifetime, stronger physical build, smaller size, and faster switching time.
 Not only can LEDs provide more light with less power, but they last much longer than traditional bulbs.
-A standard 40-watt incandescent bulb (traditional light bulb) has an expected lifespan of 1,000 hours, but an LED can operate with reduced efficiency for more than 50,000 hours, or 50 times longer than the traditional bulb.
+A standard 40-watt incandescent bulb (traditional light bulb) has an expected lifespan of 1,000 hours, but “good-quality LED bulbs can have a useful life of 25,000 hours or more” than the traditional bulb.

 Q: The house that we just bought is old and has some outdated electrical wiring.
 Will we be required to rewire it?

 A: That depends.
 The National Electric Code (NEC), which is the governing code for all electrical construction in the country, has certain regulations as to what must be updated.
-There are some old set ups that can be grandfathered in and others that must be replaced because of the hazards they propose.
-If you’re not sure your house has items that need to be updated, give us a call and we will send an electrician to complete a whole home inspection.
+There are some old setups that can be grandfathered in and others that must be replaced because of the hazards they pose.
+If you’re not sure that your house has items that need to be updated, give us a call and we will send an electrician to complete a whole home inspection.

 Q: What should I do if my breaker keeps tripping?

 A: Circuit breakers are designed to protect your home and only trip when something happens.
-Sometimes, a tripped breaker can be from having too many devices or appliances in the same circuit.
+Sometimes, a tripped breaker is the result of too many devices or appliances in the same circuit.
 Generally, a tripped breaker means that there is an underlying electrical problem that needs attention.
 If the same breaker has tripped several times, it would be wise to call an expert electrician to find the problem.

 Q. What is a “short” or a “short circuit”?

-A: A “short” and “short circuit” occurs when the “hot” wire (which carries the electrical current, usually the “black” wire) touches either the grounded conductor (also called the “neutral”, generally the “white” wire) or the equipment ground (the “bare copper” or “green” wire).
+A: A “short” and “short circuit” occurs when the “hot” wire, which carries the electrical current, (usually the “black” wire) touches either the grounded conductor, also called the “neutral,” (generally the “white” wire) or the equipment ground (the “bare copper” or “green” wire).
 When a short circuit happens, it generates excessive heat and/or sparks.
-Luckily, your circuit breakers in the electrical panel will cut power to the circuit in the event of a short circuit.
+Properly working breakers in the electrical panel will cut power to the circuit in the event of a short circuit.